MarTeres Tea Room Celebrates One Year Anniversary In Lufkin, Texas - NewsBreak

 There has been a lot of shoe news out of Nacogdoches lately.
 A specialty shoe store for sneakerheads called Universoles just opened, and now a nationwide family shoe store chain has its sights set on the oldest town in Texas.
 The new place is called Shoe Sensation and has locations...

-One of the most endearing East Texas Veterans Day traditions is the annual Honor America Night presented by the bands of the Lufkin Independent School District.
-This year's presentation will be held on Saturday, November 5 beginning at 7 p.m.
-The night is dedicated to the veterans as well as...

-Man arrested, accused of stabbing two family members leaving both in critical condition

-LUFKIN, Texas (KETK) – Lufkin Police Department arrested a man after he allegedly stabbed two people Friday evening.
-Kunta Kinte Williams, 45, is charged with two counts of aggravated assault with a deadly weapon following the incident which occurred in the 1800 block of Keltys Street, according to the Lufkin Police Department.
-At 5:35 p.m., […]
+Lufkin Police responded to a stabbing incident late Friday afternoon in which two persons were critically wounded.
+According to a report from the Lufkin Police Department, officers arrested a man after he stabbed two people Friday evening.
+Kunta Kinte Williams, 45, is charged with two counts of aggravated assault with a deadly weapon following the incident which occurred in the 1800 block of Keltys Street. (indicated by the red marker on the map)

 Holiday Ice Skating is Coming to Lufkin…Yes, This is Real Ice!